7 Takeaways From President Trump's State Of The Union Address

 President Trump delivered a wide-ranging State of the Union address Tuesday night that went an hour and 21 minutes.
 That's the third-longest ever.

-So what should we make of Trump's third address to Congress and in a year when Democrats are gearing up for a crowded primary for the right to face Trump in 2020?
+So what should we make of Trump's third address to Congress, and in a year when Democrats are gearing up for a crowded primary to decide who will face Trump in 2020?

 1. Trump did not acknowledge the new political reality in Washington

-Each of the last four presidents have lost the House at some point during their presidency.
-And every one of them that came before Trump – Bill Clinton in 1995, George W. Bush in 2007 and Barack Obama in 2011 – nodded to that change.
+Each of the past three presidents had lost the House at some point during their presidency.
+And every one of them that came before Trump — Bill Clinton in 1995, George W. Bush in 2007 and Barack Obama in 2011 — nodded to that change.

 Not Trump.
 Instead, he barreled ahead with pitching his agenda.

-Note: A previous version of this story incorrectly said each of the past four presidents had lost the House at some point during their presidency.
-Each of the past three presidents had done so.